Encastellation: England

 Normanisation began in England before the Conquest primarily through the Norman sojourn of Ethelred II and the influence of his Norman queen Emma.
 During the reign of Edward the Confessor (1042–1066), definite strides were taken in spreading Norman ideas to England.
 Castles were first built in England in his reign under the direction especially of his Norman marcher lord Ralph the Timid.

 Encastellation began in earnest under William the Conqueror in the years immediately following the Battle of Hastings.
 Castles of the motte-and-bailey were erected quickly all over the country to subdue the locals and prevent foreign invasions by rival claimants to the throne.
 Within a matter of years, England was fully castled.
 Most of these castles belonged to the king or one of his tenants-in-chief.
 The construction of numerous castles by minor lords was a feature, as in most places, of the reign of weaker kings.
-After the iron hand of William's sons had passed, Stephen took the throne and the Anarchy (1135–1152) of civil war which characterised his reign saw the proliferation of adulterine (unauthorised) castles: to the number of 1,115, according to one chronicler.